-A depressed mood disorder is a mental disorder characterized by feelings of sadness or despair for at least two weeks.
-Severe depression is when the symptoms are so prevalent they interfere with daily life and cause work, school, and family relationship problems.
-Major Depression can become a chronic medical condition if it lasts more than two years without any improvement.
-When depression treatments cannot alleviate all of the symptoms of depression, it is called Treatment-Resistant Depression (TRD).
+A depressed mood disorder is characterized by sadness or despair for at least two weeks.
+Severe Depression is when the symptoms are so prevalent they interfere with daily life and cause work, school, and family relationship problems.
+Major Depression can become a chronic medical condition if it lasts over two years without improvement.
+When depression treatments cannot alleviate all of the symptoms of Depression, it is called Treatment-Resistant Depression (TRD).

 Physical Symptoms and Psychotic Symptoms of Atypical and Major Depressive Disorder

-- Feeling blue or a sad mood most days.
+Feeling blue or in a sad mood most days.
 Losing interest in activities you once enjoyed.

 Types of Depression and Mental Disorders

-- Major Depression Disorder (MDD) is a mental health condition that causes persistent feelings of sadness and uninterest in what was once pleasurable.
+Major Depression Disorder (MDD) is a mental health condition that causes persistent sadness and uninterest in what was once pleasurable.
 It is also referred to as Unipolar Depression.

-- Bipolar Depression, also known as manic-depression, is an illness involving extreme highs and lows in moods.
-It affects people differently but often involves periods of mania followed by episodes of deep depression.
-Bipolar Disorder I refers to those who have had only one episode of mania or hypomania; Bipolar Disorder II refers to those who have experienced both types of episodes.
+Bipolar Depression, also known as manic depression, involves extreme highs and lows in moods.
+It affects people differently but often involves periods of mania followed by episodes of deep Depression.
+Bipolar Disorder I refers to those with only one episode of mania or hypomania; Bipolar Disorder II refers to those who have experienced both attacks.

-- Seasonal Affective Disorder (SAD) may be triggered by changes in seasons such as winter weather, daylight hours, or holidays.
-People with this kind of mild depression tend to feel better in warmer climates with more sunlight.
+Changes in seasons such as winter weather, daylight hours, or holidays may trigger Seasonal Affective Disorder (SAD).
+People with mild Depression tend to feel better in warmer climates with more sunlight.

 Brain Chemistry and Treatment For Major Depressive Disorder with Antidepressants